bzdvdn/draf/README.md

 - **Durable** — checkpoint/resume across file, SQLite, and PostgreSQL backends.
 - **Embeddable** — a library, not a platform.
 You import us; we never import you.

-**Status:** 0.1.0-alpha — the API is live and the docs and tests are complete;
-expect refinements as it matures.
+**Status:** 0.1.0 — first stable release.
+The public API, YAML surface and CLI are stable; breaking changes require a minor version bump.

 Full documentation (guide, node/tool/provider references, and an auto-generated API reference) lives in [`docs/`](docs/).
 Build it locally with